alexisn7/docker-gleutun-TorrentCli/README.md

 # Docker Gleutun Transmission

-This project provides a ready-to-use Docker Compose stack for running Transmission (BitTorrent client) securely through a VPN using Gluetun.
+This project provides a ready-to-use Docker Compose stack for running qbittorrent (BitTorrent client) securely through a VPN using Gluetun.
 It supports ProtonVPN and other providers, with WireGuard or OpenVPN.

 ## Features

-- Transmission BitTorrent client
+- Qbittorrent BitTorrent client
 - Gluetun VPN container (ProtonVPN, WireGuard, OpenVPN, etc.)
 - All traffic routed through VPN
 - Port forwarding support